 * Special Sessions will be scheduled as needed.
 Sometimes it is necessary to adjust the Regular Meeting schedule.
 Please always check the calendar for the most current information.

-The City Council consists of six members — a Mayor and five council members who are elected at-large and each serve two-year terms.
+The City Council consists of six members — a Mayor and five Council members who are elected at-large and serve two-year terms.
 There are no term limits.
 The Mayor presides at meetings and is recognized as the head of the City government.
 The Mayor has the right to vote only in the event of a tie but does have veto power.
 The City Council members elect one member as Mayor Pro Tem to preside over meetings in the Mayor's absence.
 The Mayor Pro Tem retains the right to vote.
 Current City Council members are listed below.

 All powers of the city are vested in the City Council.
 Council exercises these powers to ensure the performance of all duties and obligations imposed on the city by law and the city's own Home Rule Charter.
 The City Council's powers include, but are not limited to: